 confirms the service for which transportation is required.

-Customers must be informed that they are required to maintain the VR2181, Transportation Log, to verify that the transportation funds were used for their intended purpose.
+Customers must be informed that they are required to maintain the VR2181, Transportation Log, to verify that the private carrier recurring transportation funds were used for their intended purpose.
 The customer must turn in the VR2181, Transportation Log monthly, which must be reviewed by the VR counselor before the next payment is authorized.

-If the VR2181, Transportation Log, for recurring transportation is not turned in or if it is determined that the funds were not used for their intended purpose, VR Manager review and approval is required before additional transportation payments can be authorized or any new service authorizations for transportation are issued.
+If the VR2181, Transportation Log, for private carrier recurring transportation is not turned in or if it is determined that the funds were not used for their intended purpose, VR Manager review and approval is required before additional transportation payments can be authorized or any new service authorizations for transportation are issued.

 VR Manager review and approval must be documented in ReHabWorks (RHW).
 See the ReHabWorks Users Guide E-100: Purchase Approval Requests for additional information about RHW Purchase Approvals.